After a review, 'Barbie' movie will show in the Philippines, after all

 pic.twitter.com/JsLQnmtz6X

-"We respect that MTRCB, if this is 8 dash line, 7 dash line, or 9 dash line," Tolentino told reporters.
+"We respect that MTRCB, if this is 8 dash line, seven-dash line, or nine-dash line," Tolentino told reporters.
 "What I see here is China keeping on claiming the Philippine waters, and this is trampling on the rights of our fishermen and even of the Philippine Coast Guard."

 The move means that the Philippines will not be joining Vietnam in banning the movie over the map.
 Barbie joins a growing list of movies banned in Vietnam for including maps that show the nine-dash line, including DreamWorks' Abominable and Sony's Uncharted.